 Sentiment analysis is an artificial intelligence (AI) technique that helps software determine the feelings people have in social media posts and blogs.
-By analyzing the words used, AI software can tell and record what the person’s sentiments are, as well as why they felt that way based on the subject matter or context.
+By analyzing the words used, AI software can tell and record what people’s sentiments are, as well as why they felt that way based on the subject matter or context.

-This activity is called sentiment analysis.
-It is now used by many companies that are eager to find out what people feel about their products.
+This activity is called “sentiment analysis.”
+It is now used by many companies that are eager to find out how people feel about their products.
 Sentiment analysis helps them plan what they need to do to improve how consumers perceive their brand.

 Read More about Sentiment Analysis

 Sentiment analysis relies on several natural language processing (NLP) algorithms, which we’ve listed down below.

 What NLP Algorithms Are Used in Sentiment Analysis?

 1. Rule-Based Systems

 Sentiment analysis relies on rules.
 Since a system does not consider the sequence of words, it requires additional processing of expressions to determine a person’s sentiment correctly.
 An example of rule-based sentiment analysis would follow this basic process:

 - Define two polarized words or opposites (e.g., a negative term such as “bad” and a positive one such as “good”).

 - Count the positive and negative words that appear in a given text.

 - If the positive word appears more than the negative term, the system returns a positive sentiment and vice versa.
 If the numbers are equal, the system will return a neutral feeling.

 2. Automatic Systems

 These systems rely on machine learning (ML) techniques.
 They determine sentiments based on the inputs fed to them.
 In this approach, the system is fed data to classify a view correctly.